cloudquery/cloudquery/plugins/source/okta/docs/readme.md

 # Okta Plugin

-The CloudQuery Okta plugin extracts Okta resources configurations.
+The CloudQuery Okta plugin extracts Okta resources configurations, normalizes them and stores them in into any of CloudQuery destination plugins.

 ## Install